FAQ and other important information

 For visa categories accepted by the German Missions, we will indicate the timeframe that we anticipate will be required for processing your application at the time we accept your application.
-If we anticipate the processing time to be one month or less we will require you to leave your passport with us.
+If we anticipate the processing time to be six weeks or less we will require you to leave your passport with us.

 In all other cases, we will only view your passport at the time of application.
 Once your visa is ready to be issued we will contact you.
 You will then need to send in your passport immediately in order for the visa to be affixed.

 We will return your passport to you by post.

 If applying through a German Mission please provide a self-addressed, pre-paid Royal Mail “Special Delivery envelope” with your application.
 “Special delivery” envelopes“ are available from any Post Office.
 Passports can only be returned to an addressee currently present in the UK.

 If applying through a Visa Application Centre (VAC) operated by TLScontact please refer to their guidance.

 Royal Mail is currently operating a system where the delivery person may sign for any delivery made.
 Please note that the German Missions will only accept liability for an incoming delivery if receipt has been acknowledged by a Mission staff member.